 Students are taught a series of simple, yet highly effective, weapon retention principles from standing and ground positions which will defeat an attacker's attempt to disarm the Officer from any position in the fight.

-For Law Enforcement, victory isn’t achieved until the subject is in handcuffs and students will learn different handcuff techniques from virtually every position in the fight.
+For Law Enforcement, victory isn’t achieved until the subject is in handcuffs so students will learn different handcuffing techniques from virtually every position in the fight.

 For EMS and Fire professionals, disengaging a combative patient could result in the patient attacking EMS or bystanders again.
 The safest option may be to control the patient to keep them safe.